Effective Practices

 - Identify and address inequities in outcomes (e.g., student persistence, , grades earned) for different groups of learners taking online courses.
 See Evidence below.

 - Review or create for each online course.
 Ensure that these outcomes are aligned with institutional guidelines, and when appropriate, are aligned with outcomes for the equivalent on-campus course and/or with your .
-See the sections on Introductory Courses for STEM Majors, Introductory Courses for Life Sciences Majors, Upper-Level Physics Curriculum, Courses for Non-STEM Majors, and Implementing Research-Based Instructional Practices for further guidance on developing course-level student learning outcomes.
+See the sections on Introductory Courses for STEM Majors, Introductory Courses for Life Sciences Majors, Upper-Level Physics Curriculum, Courses for Non-STEM Majors, and Supporting Research-Based Teaching in Your Department for further guidance on developing course-level student learning outcomes.

 - Ensure online courses adhere to institutional policies and legal requirements regarding the use of third party copyrighted material and intellectual property; regulations for handling of student data; expectations from accreditors (e.g., verification of student identity, sufficient and sustained engagement between students and ); and the and the Rehabilitation Act of 1973, in particular section 504, which mandates equitable access for in institutions that receive federal funding, and section 508, which sets standards for digital accessibility.
 See 2.G below for more details on accessibility.